 Most people get a quick response from these drugs.
 Your doctor will likely know in 3 to 6 months if your treatment works.

 You may go into "remission" while you take a TKI.
 That means that the abnormal gene is no longer in your cells.
 It doesn't mean that you're cured, but your CML is now under control.

 Always tell your doctor about any new symptoms.
 Some side effects that you might have from a TKI are:

 Is Your Treatment Working?

-Your doctor will set several goals to help him check if your treatment is doing its job.
-For instance, he'll look to see that you have:
+Your doctor will set several goals to help them check if your treatment is doing its job.
+For instance, they'll look to see that you have:

 - Normal blood cell counts with no signs of abnormal white blood cells, called a complete hematologic response.